-Sarah Palin says ‘over my dead body’ will she have a covid vaccine shot
+Sarah Palin says ‘over my dead body’ will she have a Covid vaccine

-Sarah Palin says ‘over my dead body’ will authorities make her have a Covid vaccine shot after catching disease
+Sarah Palin says ‘over my dead body’ will she have vaccine after contracting Covid

-2008 Republican vice presidential candidate revealed in March she tested positive for Covid
+The 2008 Republican vice presidential candidate revealed in March she had tested positive for Covid

-Sarah Palin has said “over my dead body” will she allow the authorities force her to get a vaccine against the coronavirus.
+Sarah Palin has said “over my dead body” will she allow authorities force her to get a Covid-19 vaccine.

+The Republican firebrand made the remarks at “Americafest”, a three-day event in Phoenix, Arizona organized by Turning Point USA, a youth conservative student movement for “freedom, free markets and limited government”.

-In an attack on the US’s top health official Dr Anthony Fauci, who has spoken of his support for vaccine mandates if not enough people get vaccinated, Ms Palin, said he was the “most inconsistent talking head that I have come across”.
+Ms Palin took to the stage early on Sunday and began by launching into an attack on the US’s top health official Dr Anthony Fauci who has spoken of his support for vaccine mandates.
+She did so as figures collated by Johns Hopkins University suggest at least 806,000 people have lost their lives to the disease.

 Ms Palin revealed in March 2021 that she had tested positive for Covid-19 and urged people to take steps to guard against the coronavirus, such as wearing masks in public.